 Merck KGaA, Darmstadt, Germany, a leading science and technology company, operates across life science, healthcare and electronics.
-More than 60,000 employees work to make a positive difference to millions of people's lives every day by creating more joyful and sustainable ways to live.
-From advancing gene editing technologies and discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices - the company is everywhere.
-In 2021, Merck KGaA, Darmstadt, Germany, generated sales of \in 19.7 billion in 66 countries.
+More than 64,000 employees work to make a positive difference to millions of people's lives every day by creating more joyful and sustainable ways to live.
+From providing products and services that accelerate drug development and manufacturing as well as discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices - the company is everywhere.
+In 2022, Merck KGaA, Darmstadt, Germany, generated sales of € 22.2 billion in 66 countries.